gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 Setting _"AbbeyRoadArtwork"_ as value and running the app, we can see that our new component works as expected.
 However, wasn't _IBDesignable_ supposed to show in the Storyboard?
 Why we still have a white view?
-This is because when the app runs, the image is get from the main bundle, but when the app runs inside _Interface Builder_, it runs in a different bundle.
+This is because when the app runs, the image is retrieved from the main bundle, but when the app runs inside _Interface Builder_, the bundle is different and the image is not found.
 To make it appear in the storyboard we need to add a function int he _SpinnableArtwork_ class, to prepare the view for the storyboard:
 {% highlight swift %}
 extension SpinnableArtwork {